Cameron Smith (rugby league, born 1983): More Premiership success in COVID-affected year and retirement (2020–2021)

 The Melbourne Storm 2020 NRL season saw Smith captain the team for his 13th consecutive year.
 The season was suspended indefinitely on 23 March 2020 due to the ongoing coronavirus pandemic; however, on 28 April 2020, the NRL announced it would recommence on 28 May as a 20-round competition with a revised draw.
 During the season, Smith landed 86 goals and scored a total of 184 points.

-In Round 9, the Storm defeated the Canberra Raiders 20-14, with Smith reaching another milestone with 300 wins in the NRL.
+In Round 9, the Storm defeated the Canberra Raiders 20–14, with Smith reaching another milestone with 300 wins in the NRL.
 In Round 12, the Storm defeated the Knights in their 6th consecutive win, with Smith injuring his shoulder while scoring a try.

 On 25 October 2020, Smith captained the Storm to another NRL Premiership, scoring 14 points including a try in a 26–20 Grand Final victory over the Penrith Panthers.

 On 10 March 2021, the day before the start of the NRL season, Smith announced his retirement from professional rugby league.

+Post playing

+Hall of Fame

+In August 2024, the National Rugby League announced that Smith was an inductee into the National Rugby League Hall of Fame.
+Smith, who was ascribed Hall of Fame number 120, was amongst eleven male players in the 2024 Class.

+In Early 2025, Smith was named a co-host for 100% Footy.

+On 6 November 2025 it was announced that Smith had joined the coaching staff of the Brisbane Broncos.